-- (1) Mr. Miller served as a director of the Company during 2014 but is excluded from this section as he is an employee of the Company and did not receive additional compensation for his services as a member of the Board of Directors.
-In addition, Mr. Badgley served as a director of the Company during 2014 until May 23, 2014 and Mr. Miller II served as a director of the Company during 2014, but Mr. Badgley and Mr. Miller II are also excluded from this section as they are employees of the Company and did not receive additional compensation for their services as members of the Board of Directors.
-Mr. Badgley, Mr. Miller, Mr. Miller II are three of our named executive officers. - (2) Reflects annual cash payments plus attendance fees for the various Board and Committee meetings. - (3) Reflects the grant date fair value of annual common stock awards.
-The fair value of the awards of common stock was determined by reference to the market price of the underlying shares on the grant date and in accordance with FASB ASC Topic 718. - (4) Member of the Audit, Compensation and Nominating Committees of the Board of Directors. - (5) Includes \$25,000 for director fees earned during 2013 which were paid during 2014. - (6) Includes \$29,000 for director fees earned during 2013 which were paid during 2014.
+- (1) Mr. Miller and Mr. Miller II served as directors of the Company during 2015 but are excluded from this section as each is an employee of the Company and did not receive additional compensation for their services as members of the Board of Directors.
+Mr. Miller and Mr. Miller II are two of our named executive officers. - (2) Reflects annual cash payments plus attendance fees for the various Board and Committee meetings. - (3) Reflects the grant date fair value of annual common stock awards.
+The fair value of the awards of common stock was determined by reference to the market price of the underlying shares on the grant date and in accordance with FASB ASC Topic 718. - (4) Member of the Audit, Compensation and Nominating Committees of the Board of Directors.